dprint/dprint/website/src/config.md

 ### Using Plugins from npm

 Plugins can be resolved from npm packages instead of URLs.
-This can be useful in environments where downloading from `plugins.dprint.dev` or GitHub releases is restricted or if you're using npm and want to get your dependencies from one place.
+This can be useful in environments where downloading from `plugins.dprint.dev`/GitHub releases is restricted or if you're using npm and want to get your dependencies from one place.

 First, install the plugin's npm package: